gravitational/teleport-plugins/access/jira/INSTALL-JIRA-SERVER.md

 # Getting Started with Teleport Jira Plugin on Jira Server

-This guide ia an additional guide to the [README.md](./README.md) and [INSTALL.md](./INSTALL-JIRA-CLOUD.md).
+This guide ia an additional guide to the [README.md](./README.md) and [INSTALL-JIRA-CLOUD.md](./INSTALL-JIRA-CLOUD.md).
 It covers the differences in the setup process for the Teleport Jira Plugin for Jira Server environments.
 Because Jira Server works with a different project and kanban board setup, several more steps are required to set it up to work with the plugin.

 ## Prerequisites

+1. Teleport Cluster with admin permissions.
+Make sure you're able to add roles and users to the cluster.
 1. A Jira Server instance.
 Your user must be an owner of the instance to set it up.
-2. Teleport Enterprise with admin access.

 _Note:Setting up a playground:_: Before you setup the plugin in your production environment, you can setup a sandboxed jira server environment to and go through the setup process to make sure it works correctly.
 To do that, you could [run Jira Server in a Docker container](https://hub.docker.com/r/atlassian/jira-software) and go through the setup steps.

 ## Setting up the Jira Server instance